Skip to main content

 systemctl enable mariadb

-mysql_upgrade -u root -p
+mariadb-upgrade -u root -p

-Verify your MariaDB version and status:
+Verify the installed MariaDB version and service status:

 mysql -V